NickColley/design-of-forms/src/the-form-in-print/alphabets/index.md

 is always better than capitals: compare pages 126 and 127.

 Small capitals may be used for occasional emphasis or minor headings, and capitals reserved for the more important headings.
-However, capitals do not invariably domi- nate lower case.
+However, capitals do not invariably dominate lower case.
 T'ypographers frequently reverse the traditional order by having a main heading in large capitals and lower case, and the small heading in capitals as on [page 112](/the-form-in-print/the-layout-of-the-printed-matter/).
 Much depends on the length of wording in the respective lines.